 Wendell R. Bird

 Nonprofit organizations, securities litigants and other clients have looked to Wendell for over 40 years to provide expert legal counsel.
-In recent years, university and other academic publishers have sought out Wendell as an author for legal history publications that focus on freedoms of press and speech.
+In recent years, university and other academic publishers have released three legal history books by Wendell that focus on freedoms of press and speech.